Welcome to Andersson's Camp in western Etosha.

-activities at Andersson’s Camp (all at extra cost) include guided trips into Etosha National Park, spot-lit night drives on the Ongava Reserve – although they cannot usually offer day drives on the reserve.
+activities at Andersson’s Camp (all at extra cost) include guided trips into Etosha National Park, guided nature walks, spot-lit night drives on the Ongava Reserve – although they cannot usually offer day drives on the reserve.
 For a more leisurely approach, simply sitting on the comfortable sofas with a glass of wine or a gin and tonic and watching the comings and goings at the waterhole.
-Unfortunately the lodge is not able to offer day drives on the Ongava Reserve.